nitishtrivedi/Sphinx/README.txt

 - Added Condition based rendering for the main content to be displayed.

 Commit 1.1 WAS FOR CODE DEVELOPMENT TILL HERE.
+Commit 1.2 FROM REACT BOOTSTRAP ONWARDS

+8. Installing React Bootstrap:
+- Install React Bootstrap in FRONTEND by using command 'npm install react-bootstrap bootstrap'.
+- IN app.js, we converted a simple header to bootstrap header.
+- We added bootstrap components like NavBar, LinkContainer, Container etc.
+- Imported NavBar, Container from react-bootstrap/NavBar or Container.
+- Install React Router Bootstrap using command 'npm install react-router-bootstrap --force'
+- Import LinkContainer from React Router Bootstrap.
+- Changed CSS for NavBar.
+That can easily be done for any component by adding className attribute, and then write CSS for the same in index.css

+9. Create Product and Rating Components:
+- Create a Rating Component.
+- Created a file Product.js for individual product details.
+- Implemented useReducer in the HomeScreen.js file.

+10. Create Product Screen:
+-

 ---------------------------------------------------------------------------------------------------------------------------------------------------